 Extreme Emergency: Should the building become unsafe for the children, they would be walked to Hinchcliffe Elementary School.
 Emergency contact information would be taken with us and parents would be notified.
 This would be in the case of a rare and unforeseeable condition such as a gas leak or a fire.
-For emergencies such as tornado or fires, we do regularly scheduled drills to help the children prepare should an emergency arise.
 The emergency preparedness plan is also posted in each classroom.
 In addition, the entrance code will be changed at the beginning of each school year.

 Transportation and Parking Arrangements: No transportation is provided by the school.
 Carpools are encouraged.
 Please turn off the engine of your car and accompany your child into the building and to the classroom.
-Do not leave any children in the car.
+Do not leave any siblings in your car unless there is another adult staying in the car with them.
 The Department of Children and Family Services has notified us those children left alone in a car is something that we should report to them.

-Snow and Ice: DISCOVERY closely follows District 90 for school closures.
-If roads are hazardous, we will list Discovery on Channel 5 and Channel 2 on the television.
-Every effort will be made to put this on the television as early as possible.
-We will list on Facebook if our school is closed.
-Also, teachers will send out a classroom email as soon as they have word about school closings.
+Snow and Ice: Discovery School closely follows District 90 for school closures.
+If roads are hazardous, we will list Discovery School on Channel 5 and Channel 2.
+Every effort will be made to put this on the TV stations as early as possible.
+School closings will also be posted on our Facebook page and teachers will send out a classroom email as soon as they have word about the school closing.

-Complaint Procedure: If you should have difficulty with any issues at Discovery, the directors have an open door policy.
+Complaint Procedure: If you should have difficulty with any issues at Discovery School, the directors have an open door policy.
 We are willing to listen to you and make every effort to correct a situation.
 If necessary, the Board of Directors would be called in for consultation and support.

-Integrated Pest Management: Discovery's integrated pest management system (IPM) works toward the goal of not having to use any pesticides in the building or on the playground equipment.
-If we need to use something for the removal of pests such as ants, a bait or trap is used.
-If the rare situation should arise that the use of a pesticide would be necessary, and you would like to be notified, please notify the office and we will maintain a list to inform you.
-You will be notified a minimum of two days prior to spraying, unless it was an emergency situation.
-Pesticides will not be used while the children are in attendance nor would they be used within 24 hours of their presence.
+Integrated Pest Management: Discovery School's integrated pest management system (IPM) works toward the goal of not having to use any pesticides in the building or on the playground.
+For those times a pesticide is used a sign will be posted a minimum of two days prior to spraying unless it is an emergency situation.
+If you would like to be notified via a paper copy sent home, please notify the office.
+Pesticides will not be used while the children are in attendance nor will they be used within 24 hours of children attending school.